briangonzalez/stub-stub/README.md

 Getting started
 ===============
 Create a `stubs` directory inside of your project root.
-Here's an example structure:
+Here's an example directory structure:

 ````
 stubs/